earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/intro-knitr-rmd/2016-12-06-Rmd04-intro-to-code-chunks.md

 </div>

-## Comment your code
+## Comment Your Code

-Notice that in each of our code chunks, we've introduced `comments`.
+Notice that in each of your code chunks, you've introduced `comments`.
 Comments are lines in our code that are not run by `R`.
 However they allow us to describe the intent of our code.
 Get in the habit of adding comments as you code.
-We will discuss this further when we break down scientific programming in `R` in a later tutorial.
+You will learn more about this when you break down scientific programming in `R` in a later tutorial.

-## Code chunk options
+## Code Chunk Options

 You can add options to each code chunk.
 These options allow you to customize how or if you want code to be